kintone-labs/kintone-ui-component/docs/document/docs/getting-started/custom-css.md

 ## Usage

-You can set the value for `--my-background` by using the CSS element selector:
+You can set the value for `--my-background` by using the CSS selectors:

 ```javascript
 <style>